The stats.ComputeStats class

 Single alignment

 Computing statistics from a single alignment should be rather straightforward.
-Assume with have a Fasta file containing a nucleotide alignment.
+Assume we have a Fasta file containing a nucleotide alignment.
 We show below how we would compute a set of standard statistics used in the case of nucleotide sequences from this alignment:

 >>> aln1 = egglib.io.from_fasta('align1.fas', labels=True, alphabet = egglib.alphabets.DNA)